2002 Half Dollar Value Checker: Errors List, “D”, “S” & “P” Mint Mark Worth

 Price by 1-70 Grade (Latest Auction Records Included)

-The 2002-P Kennedy Half Dollar shows strong collector interest with high-grade MS68 specimens commanding substantial premiums at auction.
+The 2002-P Kennedy Half Dollar shows strong collector interest at high grades, with MS68 specimens commanding substantial premiums at auction.

 Market activity remains consistently active with seasonal fluctuations, indicating steady demand for this historically significant first-year NIFC variety.